 - 8. Click Show File Contents to see a sample of the data in your source file.
 Click OK to return to staging and make changes if necessary. - 9.
 Click Finish when you have completed your configuration and formatting tasks.

 A success message appears indicating the number of rows being loaded into the database and that a default metadata model was created.
 Enable Keep default model to use the default model or click Customize model now to customize the model.

-The data in your CSV file is extracted and staged temporarily in a database table.
-Your new data source is now available to users.
-To refine the data and make it more accessible to users of reports, dashboards, and data tables, you must use the Data Source Modeler.
+The data in your CSV file is extracted and staged in a database table.
+Your new data source is now available for use in Analyzer, Interactive Report, Ad Hoc Report, and Dashboards.
+To refine the data and make it more accessible to users of you must use the Data Source Modeler.
+The model can be further customized to adjust field names, formatting, aggregation types, and dimensional hierarchies (for Pentaho Analysis).
 See Editing a Data Source in the Pentaho User Console.